-- education events in my formal lifelong education; - employment posts held; - project research and development projects undertaken; - · professional positions of professional activity, e.g. societies, examination, advice; - conference participation in conferences; - publication papers and other media published formally; - · teaching activity where my rôle was to teach others.
+- education events in my formal lifelong education; - employment posts held; - project research and development projects undertaken; - professional positions of professional activity, e.g. societies, examination, advice; - · conference participation in conferences; - publication papers and other media published formally; - · teaching activity where my rôle was to teach others.

-4.3.4 Adding reflections and selecting key contributions
+2.4.4 Adding reflections on practice and selecting key contributions to knowledge

-To create a manageable portfolio for assessment of this thesis, a selection of events was made that seemed to offer potential for the development of a doctoral thesis through a process of reflection.
-These events were edited to include a paragraph or more of reflection, identifying the key elements within them that influenced the development of my design practice and assessing the contribution made in what were frequently collaborative activities.
-As well as clarifying the nature of my contribution, I assessed the proportion of it in crude percentage terms.
+To create a manageable portfolio for assessment of this dissertation, a selection of events was made that seemed to offer potential for the development of a doctoral thesis through a process of reflection (Dewey 1933, Schön 1983), following the requirements for this kind of PhD.
+These events were edited to include a paragraph or more of reflective writing, identifying the key elements within them that influenced the development of my design practice and assessing the contribution made by me in what were frequently collaborative activities.
+As well as clarifying the nature of my contribution, I assessed the proportion of it by recalling the size of the team I worked with, the role I was playing and the quality of my involvement.
+This was reduced to a single percentage value (as the regulation expected) and then verified by consultation with the key team member.

 From these items, a further selection was made to shorten the list to form the basis of a claim for examination.
-These items are tagged claim and show with a white background and bold text in the portfolio timeline as shown in Figure 3.
+These items are tagged 'claim' and show with a white background and bold text in the portfolio timeline as shown in Figure 3.

-Figure 3: Claim items highlighted in white on a timeline of my professional practice
+Figure 3: Claim items highlighted in white on a timeline of my professional practice studies.
+This process was followed as part of the conditions for registration for this degree and was submitted to the Board of Studies for Research Degrees and approved.

 Each of these items has been shared with the original key collaborators, where possible, and they have formally agreed to my judgment of contribution.
-This process was followed as part of registration for this degree and is submitted to the Board of Studies for Research Degrees as one of the conditions of registration.
+The collaborators were sent an email invitation to confirm my judgement with a letter attached to sign and return to my director of